AlexandrDedckov/pyquantis/README.md

 # pyquantis
-ID Quantique Quantis TRNG python wrapper
+ID Quantique Quantis TRNG python3 wrapper

 Access to the Quantis library is provided by the QUANTIS class